angular/angular/packages/core/schematics/ng-generate/standalone-migration/README.md

 5. Adjust any dynamic import paths so that they're correct when they're copied over.
 6. If an API with a standalone equivalent is detected, it may be converted automatically as well.
 E.g. `RouterModule.forRoot` will become `provideRouter`.
-7. Comment out the module metadata of the root class and leave a TODO to remove it.
-This can also be done automatically by running the "Remove unnecessary NgModules" step again.
+7. Remove the root module.

 If the migration detects that the `providers` or `imports` of the root module are referencing code outside of the class declaration, it will attempt to carry over as much of it as it can to the new